genericFJS/coloremoji.sty/README.md

 ## Known issues

-This style sheet creates a PDF where each emoji is actually an embedded _image_ rather than a character using the [Apple Color Emoji typeface](http://en.wikipedia.org/wiki/Apple_Color_Emoji).
+This style sheet creates a PDF where each emoji is actually an embedded vector _image_ rather than a character using the Emoji typeface.
 This means you won't be able to correctly copy and paste emjois from the resulting .pdf files.

 The encoding of the `.tex` must support emoji's, that is unicode characters.
 So switch your encoding to something like UTF-8.